kykiefer/depression-detect/README.md

 ### Feature Extraction ([code](https://github.com/kykiefer/depression-detect/blob/master/src/features/spectrograms.py))
 There are several ways to approach acoustic feature extraction and this is by far the most critical component to building a successful model within this space.
 One approach includes extracting short-term and mid-term audio features such as MFCCs, [chroma vectors](https://en.wikipedia.org/wiki/Chroma_feature), [zero crossing rate](https://en.wikipedia.org/wiki/Zero-crossing_rate), etc. and feeding them as inputs to a Support Vector Machine (SVM) or Random Forest.
 Since pyAudioAnalysis makes short-term feature extraction fairly streamlined, my first go at the problem was building a short-term feature matrices of 50ms audio segments of the [34 short-term features](https://github.com/tyiannak/pyAudioAnalysis/wiki/3.-Feature-Extraction) available from pyAudioAnalysis.
 These features are lower level representations of audio, which I hypothesized would loose some of the subtle speech characteristics displayed by depressed individuals (especially early stage depression).

-**End of project update:** Although low level representation loose some of the signal, they also do a great job at reducing the noise.

 A few iterations using a Random Forest yielded an f1 score of `0.61`, it showed some promise, but this approach has been utilized before.
 I abandoned this method in pursuit of an approach I found particularly interesting and was uncertain would gain traction, but thought could be particularly powerful if it did.
 Enter convolutional neural networks with spectrograms!

 Neural networks seems to be the approach taken my many in cutting edge emotion and language detection models.
 I began with a convolutional neural network (CNN) and attempted to combine it with Long Short Term Memory (LSTM).
 CNNs require and image as input.
 One way to implement a CNN on audio signals is to provide it with a series of [spectrograms](https://en.wikipedia.org/wiki/Spectrogram).
 A spectrogram is a visual representation of sound.
 It displays the amplitude of the frequency components of a signal over time.
 Unlike MFCCs and other transformations that represent low-level features of sound, spectrograms keep the detail (including the noise, which presents challenges).